How many times have you gone into a cab to see a cross hanging from the rear view mirror or mini-saints standing on the dashboard?

-For a province that inscribes “Je me souviens” (I remember) on its license plates, it sure seems to forget a lot and forget about a lot of minorities.
+For a province that inscribes “Je me souviens” (I remember) on its licence plates, it sure seems to forget a lot -- and forget about a lot of minorities.

 Apparently, taxis in Montreal are only allowed to have objects necessary to the transport of passengers.

 So not only should all other cabs with a cross, fleur-de-lis, or any other religious or personal memorabilia be fined, but given this logic, so too should the ones with stereos, mud flaps, ceiling liners, glove compartments, and the like.